thisisnotjose/sctest/README.md

 Another shortcut was that for `broadcast` I'm not adding the messages to the deadletter queue.
 I could easily add that, but (and this would be something I would ask the product manager) it seems like broadcast is oriented to all `connected` users and not to all users, so there aren't any dead letters in that sense.

-And last but not least, I'm not logging the error when a message could not be written to a TCP connection, its put into the dead letter queue but not logged or passed to the queue.
+And last but not least, when failing to write to a TCP connection of a user I'm not sending the error to the dead letter queue, I'm just logging it, ideally I would put them together to also give context of why the event is inside the dead letter queue.

 ### Changes